As a writer and fundraising consultant “Words and Deeds” describes my daily life.

 The common remedy is to tell their story.
 But funds are always too limited to employ enough staff with the skills necessary to do everything that telling the story requires.
 So, too often that story goes untold.
 Here’s where I come in.

-For more than three decades I’ve told the story of organizational mission to donors, boards, prospects, suspects, foundations and community for non-profits from children’s homes, to hospitals, colleges, food banks, hospices, animal shelters, churches, residential education, Christian denominations, and local collaboratives.
-You’ll find some of these stories on this site.
-Feel free to browse.
+For almost four decades I’ve told the story of organizational mission to donors, boards, prospects, suspects, foundations and community for non-profits from children’s homes, to hospitals, colleges, food banks, hospices, animal shelters, churches, residential education, Christian denominations, and local collaboratives.

-As a lifelong fundraising and communications professional I’ve led campaigns for non-profits from Washington DC to New Orleans; raised funds for a top 25 university and for one of the nation’s largest hospital systems; interviewed politicians, preachers and pretenders the nation over and covered Baptist response to crises and missions needs internationally.
+I’ve led campaigns for non-profits from Washington DC to New Orleans; raised funds for a top 25 university and for one of the nation’s largest hospital systems; interviewed politicians, preachers and pretenders the nation over and covered Christian response to crises and missions needs internationally.

 I appreciate the work of non-profits that are called into being by someone’s passionate commitment to meet a need.
 I cherish the opportunity to discuss your needs, whether it be writing, photography, a fundraising campaign, board development or some combination of all those things.